How MoviePass will defy AMC to get you into theaters

 Here's an edited transcript of our interview.

-AMC says they're looking at ways to block MoviePass, but why would they need to block it?
+AMC says it's looking at ways to block MoviePass, but why would AMC need to block it?
 How does your system work?

 Lowe: Essentially, it's a Mastercard.
 We send a Mastercard credit card to our subscribers.

 Our patent is kind of a remote, GPS-driven credit card authorization technology.
 Essentially what we do is tie a credit card to the unique ID in your phone.
-You pick the movie, the theater, and the showtime, and when you get within 100 years of the theater with your phone, you check in.
+You pick the movie, the theater and the showtime, and when you get within 100 yards of the theater with your phone, you check in.

 If you don't buy that ticket within 30 minutes, the money comes back to us.

-When our subscribers go to the box office, they hand over their Moviepass credit card, they swipe it, and they give our customers the ticket.
+When our subscribers go to the box office, they hand over their MoviePass credit card, [box office workers] swipe it and they give our customers the ticket.
 We pay the full price of the ticket, whether our customers want to go to one movie or ten movies.

 What's crazy about AMC's statement is our customers go twice as often, spend 123 percent more on concessions each time -- which is at least 80 percent margins for the theaters -- and we pay full price.